mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 By using transactions, SQLite guaranteed that I would never reach a state where only part of the file was in the database if some writes failed.
 It also ensured that I couldn't accidentally write the file metadata without writing the file contents and vice-versa.

 Some Googling indicated that [large SQLite transactions can be a source of memory bloat](https://stackoverflow.com/a/15305650/90388), so I figured it was worth trying.
-I tested a basic implementation commiting changes to SQLite immediately instead of using transactions, but it still bloated RAM.
+I tried committing changes to SQLite immediately instead of using transactions, but it still bloated RAM.
 It didn't seem like transactions were making any difference.

 ### RAM bloat is fine, but crashes are not